Skip to content

 # [cookies]: cookies to include in the request

-# We must have an XML or JSON session; otherwise, we won't be able to handle the response
+# you must have a XML or JSON session, otherwise you won't be able to handle the response

 if self.__session_type not in ['json', 'xml']:

-# Add the CSRF token to the service URL
+# we add the CSRF token to the URL service token

 if self.__csrf_token: